Tufin/totem/README.md

 ```
 This will run on root folder that contains **multiple micro-services**.

-Set `SKIP_FOLDERS` for skip folders that you don't want to scan:
+Set `SKIP_FOLDERS` for skipping folders that you don't want to scan:
 ```bash
 export TOTEM_SKIP_FOLDERS=migration,itest
 ```